bxparks/AceTime/USER_GUIDE.md

 * the UNTIL time suffix can only be 'w' (not 's' or 'u')
 * there can be only one DST transition in a single month

-As of version v1.11.4 (with TZDB 2022b), this database contains 237 Zone entries and 215 Link entries, supported from the year 2000 to 2049 (inclusive).
+As of version v2.3 (with TZDB 2022c), the `zonedb` database contains 446 Zones and Links (out of a total of 596), supporting the years roughly `[2000,2200]`.

 <a name="ExtendedZonedbx"></a>
 #### Extended zonedbx

-The goal of the `zonedbx/` entries is to support all zones listed in the TZ Database.
-Currently, as of version 2021a of the IANA TZ Database, this goal is met from the year 2000 to 2049 inclusive.
-Some restrictions of this database
+The goal of the `zonedbx/` database is to support all zones listed in the TZ Database for modern years using the `ExtendedZoneProcessor` and `ExtendedZoneManager` classes.
+The year range is restricted to be or after the year 2000 to the year 32766.
-are:

 * the DST offset is a multiple of 15-minutes ranging from -1:00 to 2:45 (all timezones from about 1972 support this)
 * the STDOFF offset is a multiple of 1-minute
 * the AT and UNTIL fields are multiples of 1-minute
+* the LETTER field can be an arbitrary string

+As of version v2.3 (with TZDB 2022c), the `zonedbx` database contains all 596 Zones and Links, over all years in the range of `[2000,32766]`.

+<a name="CompleteZonedbc"></a>
+#### Complete zonedbc

+The goal of the `zonedbc/` database is to support all zones listed in the TZ Database, for all years in that database, from 1844 onwards without limit, using the `CompleteZoneProcessor` and the `CompleteZoneManager` classes.
+This is the largest of the 3 zonedb databases.
+Its features are:

+* the DST offset can be a multiple of 1-minute, which is satisfied by all timezones across all years
+* the STDOFF ofset can be an arbitrary multiple of 1-second
+* the AT and UNTIL fields can be an arbitrary multiple of 1-second
-* the LETTER field can be arbitrary strings
+* the LETTER field can be an arbitrary string

-As of version v1.11.4 (with TZDB 2022b), this database contains all 356 Zone entries and 239 Link entries, supported from the year 2000 to 2049 (inclusive).
+As of version v2.3 (with TZDB 2022c), the `zonedbc` database contains all 596 Zone and Link entries, supporting all years in the range of `[1, 32766]`.

 <a name="TzDatabaseVersion"></a>
 #### TZ Database Version